sahiliamsso/docs/source/admin-guide/custom-script.md

 restart the application once `oxRevision` is increased.

 ## Interception Script Logs
-The log files regarding interception scripts are not stored in the `wrapper.log` file.
+The log files regarding interception scripts are stored in the `oxauth.log` file.
 The logs are separated according to the module they affect.
 The oxAuth custom script logs are stored in `oxauth_script.log` and the oxTrust custom script logs are stored in the `oxtrust_script.log`.
 Please refer to these log files for any errors in the interception scripts or following the workflow of the script.

+More details on Logs can be found in [Log Management](/admin-guide/logs.md)

 # Person Authentication
 **For a list of pre-written, open source Gluu authentication scripts, view our [server integrations](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations)**